RADIS: Remote Attestation of Distributed IoT Services: Abstract

 \section{Abstract}

-Remote attestation is a security technique by which a potentially untrusted device called Prover can evidence its current state to an external trusted party called Verifier.
-The main goal of a remote attestation protocol is to guarantee the reliability of the evidence, such that the Verifier can verify remotely the trustworthiness of the Prover.
-In the Internet of Things (IoT) systems, which are increasingly becoming exposed to a broad range of exploitations, the existing remote attestation protocols aim to check the integrity of each individual IoT device by detecting the modified softwares and physical tampering attacks.
-However, in an interconnected IoT system, in which IoT devices interact autonomously among themselves, a compromised IoT service can influence the genuine operation of other invoked service, without changing the software.

-In this paper, we show how a compromised service in a distributed IoT service can induce malicious behavior on genuine services, and we highlight the need for distributed services attestation.
-We propose a protocol for Remote Attestation of Distributed IoT Services (RADIS), which provides a complete evidence about the trustworthiness of distributed IoT services.
+Remote attestation is a security technique through which a remote trusted party (i.e., Verifier) checks the trustworthiness of a potentially untrusted device (i.e., Prover).
+In the Internet of Things (IoT) systems, the existing remote attestation protocols propose various approaches to detect the modified software and physical tampering attacks.
+However, in an interoperable IoT system, in which IoT devices interact autonomously among themselves, an additional problem arises: a compromised IoT service can influence the genuine operation of other invoked service, without changing the software of the latter.
+In this paper, we propose a protocol for Remote Attestation of Distributed IoT Services (RADIS), which verifies the trustworthiness of distributed IoT services.
+Instead of attesting the complete memory content of the entire interoperable IoT devices, RADIS attests only the services involved in performing a certain functionality.
 RADIS relies on a control-flow attestation technique to detect IoT services that perform an unexpected operation due to their interactions with a malicious remote service.
-Additionally, RADIS traces the interactions between IoT distributed services, allowing the Verifier to check whether the activities follow a legitimate interaction model.
-We discuss the effectiveness of our protocol in validating the integrity status of a distributed IoT service.
+Our experiments show the effectiveness of our protocol in validating the integrity status of a distributed IoT service.